• twitter-icon

 • by or under the directions of the person carrying on the business

-The manner the provision framed under GST Act makes it applicability very broad.
+The manner the provision is framed under the GST Act makes its applicability very broad.
 When all of the above conditions are fulfilled, GST will be applicable at the prescribed rate of the asset on the value mentioned under section 15 of the CGST Act.

 It does not matter:-